pspete/psPAS/docs/collections/_commands/Get-PASAccount.md

 ## DESCRIPTION

-Version 10.4 onwards:
+    Version 10.4+:
     This method returns a list of either a specific, or all the accounts in the Vault.
     Requires the following permission in the Safe: List accounts.

     Version 9.3 - 10.3:
     Returns information about an account.
 If more than one account meets the search criteria, only the first account will be returned (the Count output parameter will display the number of accounts that were found).
     Only the following users can access this account:
         - Users who are members of the Safe where the account is stored
         - Users who have access to this specific account.
         - The user who runs this web service requires the following permission in the Safe:
         - Retrieve account
     This method does not display the actual password.
     If ten or more accounts are found, the Count Output parameter will show 10.

 ## PARAMETERS